Employee benefits for a thriving workplace

 • By Owen Catling

-In 2012, the introduction of Auto Enrolment legislation in the UK made it mandatory for all employers to provide their staff with access to a pension scheme.
-While this requirement ensures that employees have a pathway to saving for retirement, it also presents a valuable opportunity for employers to enhance their employee benefits offerings and demonstrate a commitment to their workforce’s financial well-being.
+In 2012, the introduction of Automatic Enrolment legislation in the UK made it mandatory for all employers to provide their staff with access to a pension scheme and make a minimum contribution level into it.
+While this requirement ensures that employees have a pathway to saving for retirement, it also presents a valuable opportunity for employers to enhance their employee benefits offering and demonstrate a commitment to their workforce’s financial wellbeing.

-A recent survey conducted by Retirement Living Standard revealed a concerning statistic: 77% of people do not have a clear understanding of how much they need in retirement.
-To maintain a moderate standard of living during retirement, a single person in the UK requires an annual income of £31,300.
+A February 2024 survey conducted by the Pensions and Lifetime Savings Association on Retirement Living Standards revealed a concerning statistic: 77% of people do not have a clear understanding of how much they need in retirement.
+The survey indicated that to maintain a moderate standard of living during retirement, a single person in the UK requires an annual income of roughly £31,300.
 This highlights the importance of encouraging employees to actively engage with their pension savings and plan effectively for their retirement years.

 Benefits for you as the employer

-• A set contribution structure to meet budget
+• A set contribution structure to meet budgetary requirements

 • Employer contributions are classed as a business expense reducing your corporation tax bill

-• It is a great tool to retain and attract high calibre workforce
+• A great tool to attract and retain a high calibre workforce

 Benefits for your employees